Sarmad Khoosat

 Sarmad Sultan Khoosat (born 7 May 1979) is a Pakistani actor, director, producer, and screenwriter.
-Mainly known for his work as a director and actor in both cinema and television, Khoosat has directed the super-hit TV dramas Humsafar and Shehr-e-Zaat.
+Mainly known for his work as a director and actor in both cinema and television, Khoosat has directed the super-hit TV dramas Humsafar (2011) and Shehr-e-Zaat (2012).

-The son of Irfan Khoosat, he is considered one of the best South Asian filmmakers with his 2019 film Zindagi Tamasha being selected as Pakistan's entry for the Best International Feature Film at the 93rd Academy Awards.
-The film also premiered at the 24th Busan International Film Festival under the section 'A Window on Asian Cinema'.
-However, the film release in the Pakistani cinemas was delayed multiple times and Khoosat finally released it on YouTube on his official channel Khoosat Films on 4 August 2023.
+The son of actor-comedian Irfan Khoosat, he is considered one of the best South Asian filmmakers with his 2019 film Zindagi Tamasha being selected as Pakistan's entry for the Best International Feature Film at the 93rd Academy Awards.
+The film also premiered at the 24th Busan International Film Festival under the section 'A Window on Asian Cinema' where it won the Kim Ji-Seok Award.
+The film also won multiple awards at the 6th Asian World Film Festival.

+He has also been associated with several critically acclaimed Pakistani films, including Joyland, Kamli (both 2022) and Lali (2026), further cementing his reputation as a prominent figure in contemporary Pakistani cinema.

 He also portrayed the role of Saadat Hasan Manto in his film Manto (2015).

-Family
+Early life and education

-He is the son of veteran TV and film actor, producer and comedian Irfan Khoosat and Zahida Butt a PTV newscaster, while his sister Kanwal Khoosat is also a director, screenwriter and actress.
+He is the son of veteran TV and film actor, producer and comedian Irfan Khoosat and Zahida Butt, a PTV newscaster.
+His sister Kanwal Khoosat is also a director, screenwriter and actress.

-Early life

-Academically, he graduated from Government College University (Lahore) and earned a master's degree in psychology and a gold medal.
+Academically, he graduated from Government College University, Lahore and earned a master's degree in psychology and a gold medal.
 He also was a member of the Debating Kutta Society of GCU.